polyverse/ropoly/README.md

 View information about the files and directories in the given directory on the server.

 ### /api/v1/is-file-polyverse/\<_path_\>
 Check whether or not the given file has a Polyverse signature.
+If the file does not exist, will only report that the signature is not found; use /files/ endpoint to determine if file exists.